 Many credit cards, particularly rewards-earning cards, will come with an annual fee that can range anywhere from $19 up to almost $500.
 Credit cards that have more expensive annual fees usually come with a long list of valuable perks and the ability to earn the most generous rewards.

 But if you’re paying an annual fee and getting nothing in return, it’s time to switch to a new credit card with no annual fee.
 There are a number of cards that have no annual fee and can still earn you loads of rewards.
-For example, the Chase Freedom® is a cash back card that offers up to 5% cash back in certain rotating categories and also comes with a $150 bonus after spending $500 in the first 3 months – all with no annual fee.
+For example, the Chase Freedom® is a cash back card that offers tons of cash back with no annual fee.
+Earn 5% cash back on up to $1,500 in combined purchases in bonus categories each quarter you activate.
+Enjoy new 5% categories every 3 months.
+Unlimited 1% cash back on all other purchases.

 4. Blackout dates keep you from redeeming your rewards